 IMPORTANT: During the week of November 3rd, a System Check and Secure Browser Download will need to be performed.
 Please complete the System Check and download the Secure Browser on ALL computers (for ISE and OKAT participants, when applicable) that will be used during the exam.
 Failure to complete these activities may jeopardize the successful administration of the AUA cISE at you program.
 The AUA Site Readiness URL is: https://auasetup.starttest.com.
 Please see our Secure Browser Download and System Check Screenshots document for additional instruction at the top of this page.

 If you will be using a testing center for your exam, be sure to confirm whether the browser can stay on the computers until exam day.
 Please contact your test center administrator regarding the timing of the download.
 It is also recommended that you check with the administrator regarding availability of back up computers, should they be needed.

 The facility in which the examination is to be administered should consider the security of the exam as well as the following:

 Timing of Examination

-Proctors should arrive early to the exam room with enough time to launch the AUA Secure Browser on each of the computers that will be used to administer the cISE/cOKAT before the examinees arrive.
-If examinees are using personal laptops, they must arrive early so that proctors can complete the computer station set-up.
-Please see our Examinee Computer Station Set-up and AUA In-Service Examination Proctor Instructions documents for additional instruction on the Day of Exam: Materials page.
+Proctors should arrive early to the exam room with enough time to launch the AUA Secure Browser on each of the workstation that will be used to administer the cISE before the examinees arrive.
+If examinees use personal laptops, they must arrive early so that proctors can complete the computer station set-up.
+Please see our Examinee Computer Station Set-Up and AUA In-Service Examinaton Proctor Instructions documents for additional instruction on the Day of Exam: Materials page.

 Note: The Oncology Knowledge Assessment Test is allotted 3 hours for completion.
 It should be started at the same time as the In-Service Exam, but will end sooner.
 Please note that the Oncology Knowledge Assessment Test will not be administered at all test sites.

-For questions or concerns, please contact Jessica Gourlay, Education Associate, at jgourlay@AUAnet.org.
+For questions or concerns please contact: Minhe Oum, Education Associate, at moum@AUAnet.org.